 How we support local groups

 Whether you're setting up a new support group or already running one, we have a dedicated local support group manager who can give you guidance on how to run your group.
+You can also talk to other parent support groups in our online community.

 Group Action Pack